mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Krida on page 122).

 THE EASTER EGG
-Some of the Krida prison guards are aware of the ‘hidden’ section to the complex.
+Some of the Krida prison guards are aware of the 'hidden' section to the complex.
 They have no idea what goes on inside but it may offer an alternative exit or safer shelter.
 After the pounding of the bombardment, the panel hiding the door on the stairwell will have buckled and shifted,